w3f/polkadot-wiki/docs/general/kusama/kusama-statemine-ledger.md

 Polkadot and Kusama accounts from the [extension](https://wiki.polkadot.network/docs/learn-account-generation#polkadotjs-browser-extension) will show up in Statemint and Statemine respectively, even if they're not set to be used on all chains.
-Statemint and Statemine, which are common good parachains on Polkadot and Kusama respectively, use DOT and KSM as their native tokens.
-Hence, accounts on Polkadot and Kusama makes sense to also be available on their respective common good parachains.
+Statemint and Statemine, which are system parachains on Polkadot and Kusama respectively, are part of the core protocols and use DOT/KSM as their native tokens.
+Hence, accounts on a Relay Chain are also available on each Relay's system chains.
 What this means is that if you already have a Kusama Ledger account configured on the extension, that account will also be available on Statemine.
 But the opposite is not the case: an account created specifically on Statemine or Statemint won't show up on Kusama or Polkadot respectively.

 **However**, as mentioned above, the
 [Polkadot extension](https://wiki.polkadot.network/docs/learn-account-generation#polkadotjs-browser-extension)